theorangeyakco/ypc/README.md

 # Youth Policy Collective | Home
-a static website designed for the Youth Policy Collective. commissioned by The Orange Yak Co.
+a static website designed for the Youth Policy Collective.
+Maintained by Scorpyn.in

 ## Tools Used
 1. HTML, CSS